 U.S. nuclear cooperation is governed by the Atomic Energy Act (AEA).
 The Administration proposed legislation in 2006 that, in addition to providing waivers of relevant provisions of the AEA (Sections 123 a.
 (2), 128, and 129), would have allowed an agreement to enter into force without a vote from Congress, as though it conformed to AEA requirements.
 In late July 2006, the House passed H.R.
 5682, which provided the necessary waivers but retained the prerogative of Congress to vote on the actual cooperation agreement later.
 The Senate passed its version of H.R.
 5682 on November 16, 2006, and on December 7, the House approved the conference report.
 The Senate approved the conference report by unanimous consent early on December 9, and President Bush signed the bill into law (P.L.
 109-401) on December 18, 2006.
-The law requires that the following, among other things, must occur before nuclear cooperation can proceed: submission of a finalized text of a cooperation agreement to Congress, approval of an IAEA safeguards agreement by the IAEA Board of Governors, consensus agreement within the NSG to make an exception for India, and passage of a joint resolution of approval of the agreement by the Congress.
+The law requires that the following, among other things, must occur before nuclear cooperation can proceed: submission of a finalized text of a cooperation agreement to Congress, approval of an International Atomic Energy Agency (IAEA) safeguards agreement by the IAEA Board of Governors, consensus agreement within the NSG to make an exception for India, and passage of a joint resolution of approval of the agreement by the Congress.
+India and the United States reached agreement in July 2007 on the text of a nuclear cooperation agreement.
+New Delhi and IAEA have discussed the elements of a safeguards agreement, but a text has not yet been finalized.
 This report will be updated as necessary.